-Our Curriculum Intent for English
+Our Curriculum Intent for English (Learn).

 At Christ Church CE Primary School we believe that a quality English curriculum should develop children’s love of reading, writing and discussion.
 We aim to inspire an appreciation of our rich and varied literacy heritage as well as using texts from other cultures.
 We want to instil a love of reading and a habit of reading widely and often.
 We want our pupils to be confident speakers and good listeners.
 We want them to use discussion to communicate their thoughts, feelings and to develop their critical thinking skills, deepening their learning further.
 We recognise the importance of nurturing a culture where pupils take pride in their writing, can write clearly and accurately and be able to adapt their language and style for a range of contexts.

 We believe that pupils need to develop a secure knowledge base in English which follows a clear pathway of progression as they advance through the primary curriculum.
 We believe that a secure basis in literacy skills is crucial to a high quality education and will give our pupils the tools they need to participate as a member of society.
 We have listened to our pupil’s voices and we have created a curriculum that encourages them to become enthusiastic and engaged with English.
 We have worked hard to provide our pupils with rich and varied learning opportunities that help them to become confident and enthusiastic learners.